Is selling your home taxable?, Or in other words, do you have to pay tax when selling your home?

 If you have established a pattern of purchasing and then selling your “family home,” this could be considered as property speculation or dealing for tax purposes.

-So, how do you know whether you are considered a property speculator, dealer or investor?
-Click here for the IRD definition
+So, how do you know whether you are considered a property speculator, dealer or wheer you are an investor?

 How do you know if selling your home will be taxable?
 Think carefully about the answers to these five questions.

 Q. Ok, so I just have to hold onto a property for a really long time and then I’m not considered a dealer?

 A. No. The amount of time you hold the property is immaterial.
 It’s your intention at the time of acquisition.If you bought a property with the intention of reselling it, then any capital gain that you make on the sale taxable.

 Q. Right-o.
 So, is there some sort of level?
 That is, my first couple of properties are tax-free and then I pay tax after that?

 A. Ahhh… no. Again, it’s intention, patterns and associations – not numbers of properties sold.